3 Ingredient Peanut Butter Fudge

 Line an 8" baking tray with parchment paper, leaving a little extra hanging over each side.
 This will make it easier to lift the fudge out once set.

 Melt the dairy-free spread, peanut butter and vanilla in a pot over a low heat until it JUST begins to become smooth.
-Alternatively, microwave for 1-2 minutes, checking periodically, until everything is completely smooth.
+Alternatively, microwave and check every 10-20 seconds until everything is completely smooth.

 Press the dough into your baking tray using clean fingers or the back of a spoon.